ianwdunlop/scala-queue/README.md

 See the integration tests for some examples.

 ## Config
 There are various config options that are used when creating a queue.
-These can be overriden on the command line via environment variables:
+These can be overridden on the command line via environment variables:

 * **QUEUE_MAX_RETRIES** - max number of retries to attempt (default: 3)
 * **RABBITMQ_HOST** - RabbitMQ host name (default: localhost)